Michael Vick: 2002 season

+2003 season

 Vick suffered a fractured right fibula during a preseason game before the 2003 season against the Baltimore Ravens.
 He missed the first 11 games of the regular season, making his debut in week 13.
-Vick substituted for quarterback Doug Johnson in the third quarter of a game against the Houston Texans on November 30, completing 8 of 11 passes for 60 yards and rushing for 16 yards on three carries.
+Vick substituted for quarterback Doug Johnson during the third quarter in a game against the Houston Texans on November 30, completing 8 of 11 passes for 60 yards and rushing for 16 yards on three carries.
 He started his first game of the season against the Carolina Panthers on December 7 and amassed the third-highest rushing total by a quarterback in NFL history with 141 yards on 14 carries and one touchdown.
-The Falcons won the game 21–14.
-Vick ended the season with a 21–14 victory over the Jacksonville Jaguars on December 28 in which he completed 12 of 22 passes for 180 yards with two touchdowns and an interception.
+The Falcons won the game 20–14 in overtime.
+Vick ended the season with a 21–14 victory over the Jacksonville Jaguars on December 28 in which he completed 12 of 22 passes for 180 yards, two touchdowns, and an interception.

+2004 season

-Vick returned to form in 2004, passing for 2,313 yards with 14 touchdowns and 12 interceptions.
-He added 902 yards of rushing and three touchdowns as the Falcons finished with an 11–5 record.
-On October 31, 2004 in a game against the Denver Broncos, he became the first quarterback to throw for more than 250 yards and rush for over 100 yards in the same game.
-Vick set an NFL postseason record for a quarterback with 119 rushing yards in the first round of the 2004 NFL playoffs; Atlanta beat the St. Louis Rams in that game, but lost the following week to the Philadelphia Eagles in the conference championship game.
-Vick, whose single-season rushing total was the third-highest for a quarterback in NFL history, was named to his second Pro Bowl after the season after leading Atlanta to their third division title.
+Vick returned to form in 2004, passing for 2,313 yards, 14 touchdowns, and 12 interceptions.
+He also added 902 rushing yards and three touchdowns as the Falcons finished with an 11–5 record.
+On October 31, 2004, in a game against the Denver Broncos, he became the first quarterback to throw for more than 250 yards and rush for over 100 yards in the same game.
+Vick set an NFL postseason record for a quarterback with 119 rushing yards in the first round of the 2004 NFL playoffs; Atlanta beat the St. Louis Rams 47–17 in the Divisional Round, but lost the following week 27–10 to the Philadelphia Eagles in the NFC Championship.
+Vick, whose single-season rushing total was the third-highest for a quarterback in NFL history, was named to his second Pro Bowl after leading Atlanta to their third division title at the end of the season.
 He signed a nine-year $130 million extension on December 23.
-Vick finished second in the NFL MVP voting earning 1 one place vote preventing Peyton Manning to be an unanimous choice.
+Vick finished second in the NFL MVP voting earning one first place vote, preventing Peyton Manning to be a unanimous choice.

+2005 season

-Vick made his third Pro Bowl after the 2005 season, during which he passed for 2,412 yards and 16 touchdowns while rushing for 597 rushing yards and six more touchdowns.
+Vick made his third Pro Bowl after the 2005 season, during which he passed for 2,412 yards and 16 touchdowns while rushing for 597 rushing yards and six touchdowns.
 The Falcons, however, finished with an 8–8 record and missed the playoffs.

+2006 season

 In 2006, Vick became the first quarterback to ever rush for over 1,000 yards in a single season.
 He also set a record by rushing for 8.4 yards per carry.
 Vick and teammate Warrick Dunn became the first quarterback-running back duo to each surpass 1,000 rushing yards in a single season.
 Despite Vick's record-setting season, the Falcons finished with a 7–9 record and again missed the playoffs.